• Skip to primary navigation

 If you do not find the Network icon in System Tray, follow the next troubleshooting steps.

-1. Right-click on the Taskbar > click on Taskbar Settings.
+1. Right-click on the Taskbar and click on Taskbar Settings.

 Open Taskbar Settings on Windows Computer

-2. Scroll down in the right-pane and click on Other System Tray Icons.
+2. On the Taskbar Settings screen, scroll down in the right-pane and click on Other System Tray Icons.

 Open Other System Tray Icons on Windows Computer

-3. In the expanded menu, make sure your desired Network (Wi-Fi/Ethernet) is switched ON,
+3. In the expanded “Other System Tray Icons” menu, make sure your desired Network (Wi-Fi/Ethernet) is switched ON,

 Windows 10: Go to Settings > Personalization > Taskbar > click on Select which icons appear on the taskbar link > On the next screen, make sure the Network slider is turned ON.